NancyZhang26/silly_blog/posts/clubbingpackagept10.md

 ….

 His name is ***Maddy.*** Maddy thinks hosting the street karaoke ***freed him from doing mass job applications.*** Maddy was super into rock n’ roll and bands, but now he was forced to know all the pop songs cuz of this karaoke thing.
 Maddy’s dream job would involve ***interacting with animals.*** He said one of his favorite past jobs was being a dog walker.
-Sometimes, he sends quick voice messages saying, ***“Baby, I love you…”*** probably to his significant other, in a ***soft tone*** I never imagined could come from such a chaotic street artist.
+Sometimes, he sends quick voice messages saying, ***“Baby, I love you,”*** probably to his significant other, in a ***soft tone*** I never imagined could come from such a chaotic street artist.

 Maddy was frequently ***smokin***g with a tiny green bong as people went on and off between songs.
-He said, well I need to take a hit, and he took a hit, and I would smell burnt weed, and I started having ***flashbacks of my Brandeis shenanigans.***
+He said, ***well I need to take a hit,*** and he took a hit, and I would smell burnt weed, and I started having ***flashbacks of my Brandeis shenanigans.***

-I started wondering what is going on inside his head, and ***I want to read him.*** I hung out with him since then, going on in front of the mic when nobody is around.
+I started wondering what is going on inside his head, and ***I wanted to read him.*** I hung out with him since then, going on in front of the mic when nobody is around.
 We would sing songs together: ***me being the dramatic lead singer, he the sneaky chorus.***

 We sang [Shape of you](https://open.spotify.com/track/7qiZfU4dY1lWllzX7mPBI3?si=493407916dd64c0e) and [Beggin’](https://open.spotify.com/track/74nEGIzIefJhJ5qX7NeIAz?si=2a0ecef85ef14d91), in which we were definitely tripping!